Bree Fram: Personal life

 Fram lives in Northern Virginia.
-She and her wife, Peg Abrahamson Fram, have two children.
+She and her wife have two children.
 She was diagnosed with a rare form of abdominal cancer and underwent surgery and chemotherapy to treat it.
 Fram came out as a transgender woman in 2016.
 She transitioned while in a command position, serving through the re-imposition of the transgender military ban from 2019 to 2021.